kelvinguu/neural-editor/README.md

 The raw code is now available.
 We will be cleaning things up, adding more documentation and releasing datasets soon as well.

+NOTE: this code requires a data directory that we have not uploaded yet.

 If you have questions, please email Kelvin at `guu.kelvin` at `gmail.com`.